 - Summer Game Fest 2021: Who’s attending, schedule, and more updates

 After what felt like an eternity of silence, Elden Ring finally has a release date.
 It’ll launch on January 21, 2022.

-As with the trailers for most of FromSoftware’s projects, Elden Ring’s announcement trailer is simultaneously enthralling and cryptic.
-We see a figure hunched over an anvil that is emitting a bright light, and then shift to a man who appears to be putting someone else’s arm over his own as hands reach out to grab him.
+As with the reveals for most of FromSoftware’s projects, Elden Ring’s announcement trailer was simultaneously enthralling and cryptic.
+In it, we see a figure hunched over an anvil that is emitting a bright light, and then shift to a man who appears to be putting someone else’s arm over his own as hands reach out to grab him.

 Next, we’re shown a quick glimpse of several scenes, including an enormous hammer being wielded and a mysterious person with a helmet and flowing red hair.
 This warrior wields a spear, and after attacking an enemy, we see the titular Elden Ring break apart.